garnetred/loc-collective-backend/README.md

 # loc-collective-backend

 # About
-This is the backend api to the front end application [Loc Collective](https://github.com/garnetred/loc-collective).
+This is the api to the front end application [Loc Collective](https://github.com/garnetred/loc-collective).

 # Tools
-Technologies used include Node and Express.
+Technologies used include NodeJS and Express.

+The API is deployed using Render (not Vercel).